 2. Salicylic Acid is Another No-no

 High doses of salicylic acid in its oral form have been shown to cause birth defects and various pregnancy complications.
 Larger amounts of it through the face and body peels get absorbed into the bloodstream, which is similar to taking one or more aspirin when pregnant.
 Using a facial wash that contains less than 2% salicylic acid is considered safe.
 Consult a dermatologist to be doubly sure about it.

 3. Look for Products Marked Non-comedogenic and Non-acnegenic

 Makeup products and sunscreens marked ‘non-comedogenic’ or ‘non-acnegenic’ — meaning they’re oil-free and don’t clog pores – are safe and will not affect the health of your baby.
 Stay away from zinc oxide and titanium oxide.
 You can try mineral makeup products during pregnancy.
 These products use ingredients that mainly sit on top of the skin.

 Some moms-to-be seek out natural ingredients such as soy and oil of bergamot in their skincare, thinking they’re free from harmful effects.
 But that’s not necessarily the case.
 While soy-based lotions and facial products are generally safe, it has estrogenic effects which can make dark splotches worse.
 Instead, go for an ‘active soy’ product that is safe to use.

 5. Say No To Hair Colour

-Do not use hair colour during pregnancy.
-Though if you do not have any prior allergy to hair colour then it is safe for you and the baby.
-But generally pregnancy causes changes in immunity levels, so if you develop itching on scalp, it should be avoided.
+Do not use hair color during pregnancy.
+Though if you do not have any prior allergy to hair color then it is safe for you and the baby.
+But generally, pregnancy causes changes in immunity levels, so if you develop itching on the scalp, it should be avoided.